rrao24/swp/README.md

 ```
 python get-pip.py
 ```
-2) Then install the external libraries used in this project
+2) Then simply install the external libraries used in this project using ```requirements.txt```
 ```
-pip install beautifulsoup
-pip install simplejson
-pip install django-wysiwyg
-pip install django-registration
+pip install -r requirements.txt
 ```
 3) To run the local development server, navigate to the folder ```csportal``` where the code resides and do: